-* Thank them repeat business — The photo booth attendant should come across the consumer and say, “Thank you for picking us ”.
+* Thank them repeat business — They should always come across the consumer and say, “Thank you for picking us ”.
 This expression of gratitude demonstrates your remembrance of working out the consumer before and it determines your appreciation of their taste for your company more than other businesses.
 Building rapport with existing customers results in repeat business and referrals.

 Guests are sometimes reluctant to utilize the photo booth, so the attendant should encourage guests to utilize the gear and make sure they feel welcome and comfortable.
 Explain how to use the gear – Once guests enter the booth, the photo booth attendant must clarify on screen buttons and describe how to take photos.
 It’s good practices to tell the guests just how many images will be taken and where to look because guests are tried to look at the screen in place of the camera!
 Assist position guests for the shooter